FAll 2021 Registration

 Thesis/Capstone Project Research, MALS 79000 (3 credits)

-Students who are registering for MALS 79000, Thesis/Capstone Project Research, need to email Kathy Koutsis directly (and forward correspondence showing that they have a faculty member who has agreed to advise) to get a course override.
+Students who are registering for MALS 79000, Thesis/Capstone Project Research, need to email Kathy Koutsis directly (and forward correspondence showing that they have a faculty member who has agreed to advise) to get a course permission.
 Any professor who has an appointment to the Graduate Center can serve as a thesis advisor (not just faculty within MALS).

 Maintenance of Matriculation